Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 Muslim scholars said that ghusl does not become obligatory unless one is sure that the wetness one feels comes from the gushing liquid.

-Ibn Qudamah said in Al-Mughni: “The Prophet (peace and blessings be upon him) connected doing ghusl to seeing (sminal discharge) when he said: “If you see the water and if the water gushed out, then perform ghusl.”
-The ruling does not apply otherwise.
+Ibn Qudamah said in Al-Mughni: “The Prophet (peace and blessings be upon him) connected doing ghusl to the discharge when he said: “If she notices a discharge” and “if the fluid gushed out, then perform ghusl.”
+The ruling does not apply if there is no discharge.

 Ibn Hajar said in Al-Fath: “This indicates that ghusl is obligatory for women, if they emit fluid at the point of climax.”